 As a student at our summer academy, we think you should have as great experiences in your social life as with your studies.
 Our social programme will give you both enhanced knowledge about Swedish culture and society as about the city and its surroundings.
 It will also serve as a great opportunity for you to get to know your fellow students at the summer academy.
 The programme offers organised day-trips and weekend excursions as well as outdoor and sports activities, and cultural events.
 We also offer optional excursions in the weekends.
-The programme for 2020 is yet to be set but please see Field Trips and Tours 2019 for further information on what has been included in past years.

 Moving to another country or city, even for a short period of time, requires a great deal of preparation and planning ahead.
 Administration processes usually take some time, which means you will have to start early.